preemptive/jsdefender-samples/Ionic/Ionic5Vue3/protected/README.md

 This option is turned off by default, here we set it to `false` explicitly just to showcase it, feel free to fully omit that line in your configuration.

 ### **excludeChunks**
-We excluded the vendor chunk called `chunk-vendors` by providing it to the `excludeChunks` array.
+We excluded the vendor chunks called `chunk-vendors`, `polyfills-core-js`, `polyfills-dom` by providing these to the `excludeChunks` array.
 As a best practice, most of the time vendor chunks should not be protected because those type of chunks contain only 3rd party code.
 We recommend to exclude vendor chunks mostly because of performance reasons, but sometimes these contain code which cannot be correctly protected by JSDefender.